-Thank you for your interest in our ‘Wake Up To Lyme’ campaign for schools!
+Thank you for your interest in our annual ‘Wake Up To Lyme’ campaign for schools!

 - Downloadable Wake Up To Lyme posters and leaflets.
 If you would like to order hard copies, please send us an email.

 - Short awareness animation to help inform parents and pupils of the dangers of tick bites via email, or in your next school newsletter.

 - School trip checklist and risk assessment to complete before outdoor excursions.

 - A guide to Lyme disease for school nurses.

 - Free webinar training on how to prevent tick bites and an educational video explaining the different tick life stages.

 - A guide for parents on how to support a child with acute Lyme disease.